modalitysystems/modalitysoftware-docs/CreateTeam/TableStorageConfiguration.md

    "suffix": "UK Sales", //text to be appended to the end of team name.
-Maximum of 10 characters long "IsExternal":true, //wether the team can contain guests or not "Visibility":1, //visibility of the team, 0 = public, 1 = private - discoverable, 2 = private - hidden "Channels":[ //channels the team is created with
+Maximum of 10 characters long "IsExternal":true, //wether the team can contain guests or not "Visibility":1, //visibility of the team, 0 = public, 1 = private - discoverable, 2 = private - hidden "AlwaysAuthorise":false, //when true, all new Teams will be submitted for Authorisation.
+The ability to create Teams directly is removed, even if they meet the recommended rules.
+   "Channels":[ //channels the team is created with
       {
          "Description":"Description51edacfe-536e-45df-ab37-cbadcfb7636e", //description of the channel